Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: MRAM Approximate Computation Framework

 For the proposed AC framework, addresses that contain erroneous cells need to be filtered.
 At first, we discover all erroneous cells, hence addresses, at the reduced $t_{W}$ from ($N$) measurements using the data pattern that produces maximum errors.
-Next, we count and locate the total number of bit errors (if any) in each memory address, comparing the data to be written at reduced $t_W$ and reading back the written data at the appropriate timing parameter, and categorize them (lines 1 - 9 of Algo. \ref{alg:mramChar}) accordingly taking the union of the error-prone addresses that occur across different measurements.
+Next, we count and locate the total number of bit errors (if any) in each memory address (lines 1 - 9 of Algo. \ref{alg:mramChar}).
+To do so, we write fixed data (write-data) to the memory at reduced $t_W$ and read it back with the appropriate timing parameter.
+Then we compute the error comparing the write- and read-data.
+Lastly, we categorize the error by taking the union of the error-prone addresses across different measurements.
 The pseudo-code for erroneous address selection and accumulation (strategy 1) and sorting (strategy 2) is shown in Algorithm \ref{alg:mramChar}.
 The sorting of erroneous addresses is performed based on the stored data (\textit{sD}) and intended data to be written (\textit{oD}) (lines 11 - 18).
-The entire AC framework methodology is split into two phases: the training and evaluation phase.
-In the training phase, error-prone addresses are accumulated from $N$ measurements using the most erroneous input data pattern.
-In the evaluation phase, error statistics and output quality is analyzed using different input data patterns and test big data applications.
+The entire AC framework methodology is split into two phases: training and evaluation.
+Error-prone addresses are accumulated from $N$ measurements using the most erroneous input data pattern in the training phase.
+In the evaluation phase, error statistics and output quality are analyzed using different input data patterns and testing big data applications.